hshakula/doxybook2/README.md

 {% endfor %}
 ```

 That will simply loop over the public types and renders the child by passing the array element of `publicTypes` to the render function.
-The render function will render the template which global context (all of the accessible data) is going to be the `child` object.
+The render function will render the template which global context (all the accessible data) is going to be the `child` object.

 To see what does the JSON (the global data/context in the template) looks like, simply add `--debug-templates` to the command line.
 This will generate `*.md.json` files.
 Imagine that this JSON is passed into `render(..., json)` when generating, for example, `group__audio.md` (or any other markdown file except the GitBook summary file).